-Apple has recently advised that receipts should always be validated from a server and not from within the app itself.
+Apple has recently been working on making in app purchasing better for developers but it still has lots of moving parts.
 This talk will provide demo code for how to set that up on your server or a client's server and what other options adding a server gives you like promo codes for in-App purchase and gathering your own analytics data.
-Then, we will walk through how we set up a server back end to support non-renewing subscriptions, in-app promo codes and subscription sharing for the Hushlink app.
+Then, we will walk through how we set up a server back end to support non-renewing subscriptions, in-app promo codes and subscription sharing for some apps we’ve written.
 Apple provides lots of documentation and support for auto-renewing subscriptions, but if your content doesn't qualify for auto-renewing then you have to take care of lots of extra tasks.
 A demo project and example server code will be provided.

 Automated UI Testing is one of the holy grails of mobile software development.
 There's several options out there for implementing automated UI tests but in this talk I'd like to discuss the KIF framework developed by Square and how it can be used to build powerful integration tests for your applications.
 We'll talk about some of the advantages KIF has for different testing scenarios, how to integrate KIF into your continuous integration system, and show some useful improvements and abstractions around KIF that make it easier to write automated UI tests.

 The way you write code for your iOS and Mac OS apps has been changing with every release of Xcode.
 In this talk you'll see how recent changes dramatically alter your source code.
 With synthesize by default, literals, and the order of methods not mattering, the amount of code you write will shrink and what's left will be more readable.
 We'll look at before and after pictures that will convince you to embrace the new features that have been working their way into the language since Xcode 4.2.